u591316/dat110-project1-startcode/README.md

 The implementation of the controller is to be provided in the `no.dat110.system.controller` package.
 You must implement the code missing in the following classes

-- `Display.java` - here you have to implement the client-side stub of the  `void write(String str)` RPC method.
+- `DisplayStub.java` - here you have to implement the client-side stub of the  `void write(String str)` RPC method.
 See the `RPCServerStopStub.java`for inspiration.

-- `Sensor.java` - here you have to implement the client-side stub for the `int read()` RPC method.
+- `SensorStub.java` - here you have to implement the client-side stub for the `int read()` RPC method.

-- `Controller.java` - here you have to implement the creation of the client-side stubs and the registration of the stubs in the middleware.
+- `Controller.java` - here you have to implement the creation of the client-side stubs.
 Finally, the controller must connect to the sensor and display RPC servers and implement a bounded-loop in which the temperature is retrieved from the sensor (using the read method) and shown on the display (using the write method).

 #### Display implementation